Farmer to Farmer: Volunteers

-Farmer-to-Farmer volunteers are American farmers and agriculture experts dedicated to improving our world.
+Farmer-to-Farmer volunteers are American farmers and agriculture experts dedicated to improving the world.
 Farmer-to-Farmer volunteers donate their time and expertise to provide technical skills to farmers in the developing world.
-Volunteers often partake on short-term assignments focusing on specific tasks to yield high impact.
-Local F2F offices identify and work with hosts to design these demand-driven assignments, provide logistics and translation services as needed, and follow up on implementation of volunteer recommendations.
-Farmer-to-Farmer volunteers serve all across the globe, completing assignments involving technology transfer, business planning, organizational strengthening, marketing, and environmental conservation.
+Local F2F offices identify and work with hosts to design short-term, demand-driven assignments, provide logistics and translation services as needed, and follow up on implementation of volunteer recommendations.
+Farmer-to-Farmer volunteers serve across the globe, completing assignments involving technology transfer, business planning, organizational strengthening, marketing, and environmental conservation.

 Results

-In the five-year program cycle running from 2013-2018, volunteers assisted their host organizations to increase annual sales by over $442 million and raise annual incomes by $75 million.
-The program leveraged over $28 million worth of volunteer time contributions to development efforts and mobilized $40 million from assisted local host organizations.
-The F2F Program trained approximately 163,000 people during the last program cycle, and 41% of all individuals trained were women.
+In the five-year program cycle running from 2013–2018, volunteers assisted their host organizations to increase annual sales by over $442 million and raise annual incomes by $75 million.
+The program leveraged volunteer time contributions worth over $28 million toward development efforts and mobilized $40 million from assisted local host organizations.
+The F2F Program trained approximately 163,000 people during this program cycle, and 41% of all individuals trained were women.
 Since program initiation, over 19,000 volunteer assignments have been completed in more than 115 countries.

 2018-2023 program

 USAID awarded cooperative agreements to eight organizations for implementation of the core F2F volunteer programs for international agricultural development for 2018-2023.
 The program extended services to 37 core countries, providing more than 3,000 volunteer technical assistance assignments averaging three weeks each.
 An additional Agricultural Volunteer Opportunity Project (AVOP) will fund volunteer activities with new implementing organizations and special activities.
-The eight program implementing organizations will work closely with overseas USAID Missions and local partner organizations, supporting a variety of development programs aimed at reducing poverty and stimulating sustainable and broad-based economic growth.
+The eight program implementing organizations will work closely with overseas USAID missions and local partner organizations, supporting a variety of development programs aimed at reducing poverty and stimulating sustainable and broad-based economic growth.
 The core program agreements allow USAID country programs to provide additional funding for agricultural development projects using F2F volunteers.

 Major areas of program focus are: horticulture, dairy and livestock, staple food crops, producer organization development, financial services, marketing and processing, agricultural education and training, and natural resources management.

 Agricultural Volunteer Opportunity Project

-Farmer-to-Farmer includes an Agricultural Volunteer Opportunity Project (AVOP) to test innovative approaches for use of volunteers, draw from non-traditional volunteer sources, develop capacity of non-traditional volunteer organizations, and address niche agricultural sector problems.
+Farmer-to-Farmer includes an Agricultural Volunteer Opportunity Project (AVOP) to test new approaches for use of volunteers, draw from non-traditional volunteer sources, develop capacity of non-traditional volunteer organizations, and address niche agricultural sector problems.
 Special projects are implemented by voluntary technical assistance organizations as sub-awards.
 Each sub-award is a full F2F program in a specific country or thematic area that helps to develop the capacity of the implementing organization to carry out larger-scale volunteer programs.
 Program oversight, mentoring, training, and program visits provided ensure sub-grant implementers are successful.
 AVOP also supports F2F core implementing partners through knowledge management and capacity development activities.